Modern Standard Arabic: Current situation

-Modern Standard Arabic (MSA) is the literary standard across the Middle East, North Africa and Horn of Africa, and is one of the six official languages of the United Nations.
-Most printed material by the Arab League—including most books, newspapers, magazines, official documents, and reading primers for small children—is written in MSA.
-"Colloquial" Arabic refers to the many regional dialects derived from Classical Arabic spoken daily across the region and learned as a first language, and as second language if people speak other languages native to their particular country.
+Modern Standard Arabic (MSA) is the literary standard across the Middle East, North Africa, and Horn of Africa and is one of the six official languages of the United Nations.
+Most printed material in the Arab League—including most books, newspapers, magazines, official documents, and reading primers for small children—is written in MSA.
+"Colloquial" Arabic refers to the many regional dialects derived from Classical Arabic spoken daily across the region and learned as a first language, and as a second language if people speak other languages native to their particular country.
 They are not normally written, although a certain amount of literature (particularly plays and poetry, including songs) exists in many of them.

-Literary Arabic (MSA) is the official language of all Arab League countries and is the only form of Arabic taught in schools at all stages.
-Additionally, some members of religious minorities recite prayers in it, as it is considered the literary language.
+Literary Arabic (MSA) is the official language of the Arab League, an official language of every Arab League country, and the only form of Arabic taught in schools at all stages.
+Additionally, all Muslims recite prayers in the language as do some religious minorities, notably some Christian denominations and Druze, as it is considered the literary language.
 Translated versions of the Bible which are used in Arabic-speaking countries are mostly written in MSA, aside from Classical Arabic.
 Muslims recite prayers in it; revised editions of numerous literary texts from Umayyad and Abbasid times are also written in MSA.

 The sociolinguistic situation of Arabic in modern times provides a prime example of the linguistic phenomenon of diglossia – the use of two distinct varieties of the same language, usually in different social contexts.
 This diglossic situation facilitates code-switching in which a speaker switches back and forth between the two dialects of the language, sometimes even within the same sentence.
 People speak MSA as a third language if they speak other languages native to a country as their first language and colloquial Arabic dialects as their second language.
-Modern Standard Arabic is also spoken by people of Arab descent outside the Arab world when people of Arab descent speaking different dialects communicate to each other.
+Modern Standard Arabic is also spoken by people of Arab descent outside the Arab world when speakers of different dialects communicate with each other.
 As there is a prestige or standard dialect of vernacular Arabic, speakers of standard colloquial dialects code-switch between these particular dialects and MSA.